Tallest Cricketer in the World: Full List of Tallest Players in Cricket History

 7 – Kyle Jamieson – 6’8″

-Kyle Jamieson is an emerging bowler from New Zealand who is 6 feet 8 inches tall.
+Kyle Jamieson height is 6 feet 8 inches.
 He is known as a lanky fellow and his all-around performances in all formats of the game.
 He is considered one of the great future prospects for New Zealand.
 He has taken 80 Test wickets at an economy rate of 2.66 and 17 ODI wickets at an economy rate of 5.17.
 He has been doing well in the Indian Premier League (IPL) as well.

 • Role: Right-arm fast medium bowler